singhwong/Privacy-Policy/Gif Capture Maker.md

 #Privacy Policy

-This software refers to the Screen Recorder Helper software (hereinafter referred to as this software).
+This software refers to the GIF Capture Maker software (hereinafter referred to as this software).

 This software values user privacy.
 This software respects and protects the personal privacy rights of all users of the service.
 In order to provide you with more accurate and personalized services, the software will use and disclose your personal information in accordance with the provisions of this privacy policy.